What To Do If the Process Breaks Down

 - Seek to resolve difficulties at the lowest level.

 - Remember to use good communication skills and a positive approach.
-You may wish to attend a workshop on interest-based negotiation such as the one provided by the Utah Parent Center.
+You may wish to attend a workshop on communication skills and/or interest-based negotiation such as the one provided by the Utah Parent Center.

 - Be prepared to negotiate.